raynoldtan/ThirdParty-v2212-DLB/BUILD.md

 which mpicc
 ```
 2. Adjust the OpenFOAM `etc/bashrc`, `etc/config.sh/...` or equivalent
-   `prefs.sh` files to reflect your preferred configuration.
+   the `etc/prefs.{csh,sh}` files to reflect your preferred configuration.
    For many config files, there are several configuration possibilities:
    - Define a particular third-party version.
    - Use a system installation.
    - Disable use of an optional component.
    - Define an alternative site-wide central location.

+See the [OpenFOAM configuration information][link openfoam-config]
+for more details.
-   - After making the desired changes, use `wmRefresh` or equivalent to use the configurations.
+After making the desired changes, use the `wmRefresh` alias
+or equivalent to enable the configuration.

 ---